Coppicing for Woodland Management

 The following are a selection of the benefits that restoring a coppice rotation can reap.

 Establishing a rotation creates different rates of succession.
-Consequently, this leads to varying habitats that attract other birds, mammals, insects, plants, microorganisms etc.
+Consequently, this leads to varying habitats that increases biodiversity.

 The felling of the tree doesn’t result in its demise.
 It generally grows back more vigorously.
 Therefore, a coppiced tree by way of the stool will live longer than if left to its own devices.